Topological Interference Management with Confidential Messages: Main Results and Discussion

 \begin{definition} (Interference avoidance): In order to enable decodability at its intended receiver, each transmitter $T\textsf{x}_{k}$, for $k\in \{1, 2, \dots, K\}$, uses time slot $t$, for $t\in \{1, 2, \dots, T\}$, to transmit an information message $W_k$, for $k\in \{1, 2, \dots, K\}$, if and only if both those users that it causes interference to and those users that cause interference at its intended receiver $R\textsf{x}_{k}$ are not using the same time slot $t$ to transmit any signals.
 This principle is called interference avoidance. \end{definition}

 The above transmission principle would suffice, if we were only concerned with decodability, i.e., under the TIM model.
-However, as is the case for the TIM-CM problem of the current paper, we are additionally required to preserve secrecy.
+However, for the TIM-CM problem, we are additionally required to preserve secrecy.
 Thus, more restrictions on transmission have to be imposed beyond interference avoidance as we explain next.

 \begin{definition} (Secure interference avoidance): In order to enable both decodability and secrecy, $T\textsf{x}_{k}$ can transmit its message $W_k$ by following the defined above interference avoidance plus a new requirement that there must exist a set $\mathcal{C}$ of cooperative jamming transmitters (that do not interfere at $R\textsf{x}_{k}$) to protect $W_k$ at all receive nodes where it is seen as interference by sending artificial noise. \end{definition}